Extensions

 Claude Code plugins Claude Code plugin package Claude Code host Slash commands, MCP proxy wiring, Claude Code UX

-Pi extensions Pi extension package Pi host Native Pi commands, tools, and overlays
+Pi extensions Pi extension package Pi host Native Pi commands, tools, and TUI surfaces

 Shell hooks YAML + shell command eforge hook runner Fire-and-forget notifications/integrations

-Playbooks/session plans Markdown input artifacts @eforge-build/input then engine queue Reusable build sources and planning artifacts
+Playbooks/session plans Markdown input artifacts @eforge-build/input, first-party extensions, then engine queue Reusable build sources and planning artifacts

 Profile toolbelts YAML MCP server bundles agent runtime registry Declarative project MCP server selection